toddledev/documentation/docs/10-variables/02-working-with-variables/index.md

 2. In the Attributes tab, find the 'Bind to variable` dropdown
 3. Choose an existing variable or create a new one

+This is a shortcut that automatically sets up:
+- A binding of the variable to the input's `value` attribute
+- An event handler on the `input` event that updates the variable when the user types

 @@@ example
 componentUrl: https://docs_examples.toddle.site/.toddle/custom-element/example-variable-input-binding.js
 editorUrl: https://toddle.dev/projects/docs_examples/branches/main/components/example-variable-input-binding?canvas-width=800&mode=design&selection=nodes.Aw-ypNWnj8VwAKTg5h6vf&rightpanel=attributes&canvas-height=800